 The General Chiropractic Council is the parliament established board to regulate and develop the chiropractic profession.
 Chiropractors must adhere strictly to its regulations in order to stay in practice and must keep-up-to date with training.
 These measures are set up to ensure public safety and maintain the highest standards for practioners.

-It is illegal for anyone to call themselves or imply there are a chiropractor without holding the necessary qualifications.
-If someone claims to be a chiropractor and is not on the General Chiropractic Council website, they are not a chiropractor.
+It is illegal for anyone to call themselves or imply they are a chiropractor without holding the necessary qualifications.